mike-ward/salinecrew/join-crew.md

 #### Transportation to Practices

 Parents must participate in the carpool to drive students to practice unless they give permission to their student to be driven by student drivers.
 Be prepared to sign up to drive at least one day a week when you attend the rower/parent meeting.
-Parents must sign the Transportation and Authorization form.
+Parents must sign the Transportation and Authorization form*.

-*Parents and/or rowers who are providing transportation to and from practice do not need to contribute to gas.
-If you are in the team carpools, there is a additional fee as outlined in the fee schedule.
+_* Parents and/or rowers who are providing transportation to and from practice do not need to contribute to gas.
+If you are in the team carpools, there is a additional fee as outlined in the fee schedule._

 #### Safety